ptrckmchls/BCND_Project3/write-up.md

 - Truffle (version 4.1.14)

 as a development environment to support the migration and testing of the code after having too many issues with a current version of truffle.
+The pother versions are

+- Web3 (version 6.14.8)
+- Node (version 14.15.1)

 ## General Write-Up